-Designated Safeguarding Lead (DSL)
+The Designated Safeguarding Lead (DSL)

-- The Academy has appointed Sophia Simpson, Assistant Vice Principal (Pastoral) as DSL (covering Jade Coleman, Vice Principal, on maternity leave) and Jermaine Coleman, Assistant Vice Principal (Pastoral) as Deputy DSL (DDSL). - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems.
+- The Academy has appointed Sophia Simpson, Assistant Vice Principal (Pastoral) as DSL and Jermaine Coleman, Assistant Vice Principal (Pastoral) as Deputy DSL (DDSL), who will have delegated responsibilities and act in the DSL's absence. - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems.
 Whilst the activities of the DSL may be delegated to the deputy, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated.
-Job descriptions that align to KCSIE 2023 Annex C are in place for the DSL and deputy DSL, and the DSL job description is summarised below. - The DSL and DDSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+Job descriptions that align to KCSIE 2024 Annex C are in place for the DSL and deputy DSL, and the DSL job description is summarised below. - The DSL and DDSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
 Deputy DSLs will be trained to the same standard as the DSL.
 This training is updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually. - The DSL will be given the additional time, funding, training, resources and support they need to carry out the role effectively.
 This may include handling of referrals to integrated social care and working with other agencies where appropriate. - The DSL will provide advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or supporting other staff to do so, and contributing to the assessment of children. - The Principal will be kept informed of any significant issues by the DSL. - During term time the DSL or DDSL will always be available during school/office hours for staff in the school to discuss any safeguarding concerns.
-This will be in person, but, in very exceptional circumstances, this may be by telephone.
+This will be in person, but, in very exceptional circumstances, this may be by telephone or online, for example Skype or Zoom.
 The school will inform parents of out-of-hours reporting arrangements and cover arrangements for out-of-hours/out-of-term activities.
 On weekends and out of school hours, the DSL/ DDSL will generally be contactable via email and can be contacted via telephone.
-The safeguarding team liaise with Haringey MASH Team to provide them with details regarding staff availability over the holidays. - The role of the DSL is to: - i.
-Hold overall responsibility for child protection. - ii.
-Act as the central contact point for all staff to discuss any safeguarding concerns - iii.
-Be available during term time (during school hours) for staff in the school to discuss any safeguarding concerns. - iv.
-Understand the views of children and encourage a culture of listening to children and taking account of their wishes. - v.
-Take the lead for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement. - vi.
-Maintain a confidential recording system for safeguarding and child protection concerns. - vii.
-Ensuring child protection files are up-to-date, records are clear and comprehensive and details of the concern, follow up, actions, decisions and outcome. - viii.
-Ensuring information is shared as appropriate, including when a child transfers school - ix.
-Coordinate safeguarding action for individual children.
+The safeguarding team liaise with Haringey MASH Team to provide them with details regarding staff availability over the holidays.